advocaciadigitalavancada-create/divulgacao14042026/replit.md

 This is a legal tech marketing website that promotes an AI guide for lawyers.
 The project consists of two main pages: a landing page for an AI manual called "IA para Advogados: Manual de Campo" and a masterclass registration page for "Advocacia Exponencial".
 The website targets Brazilian lawyers and focuses on helping them leverage AI tools to improve their legal practice efficiency.

 ## Recent Changes (October 2025)
+- **Messaging Update (Oct 3)**: Removed all "grupo VIP" references; changed to "cadastrar WhatsApp para receber lembretes da live"
+- **Instructors Section (Oct 3)**: Added complete instructor bios for Carlos Linzmeyer, Paola Carelli, and Diego Sommer
+- **Testimonials (Oct 3)**: Added testimonials from Carlos Vailati and Claudinei (satisfied customers)
-- **NEW**: Updated homepage with workshop landing page template "O Jeito Certo de Usar IA na Advocacia"
+- **Workshop Landing Page**: Homepage with template "O Jeito Certo de Usar IA na Advocacia"
 - **Phone Number Capture**: Added optional phone field to lead capture form for follow-up calls
 - **Database Enhancement**: Updated leads table schema to include telefone field (varchar 50, optional)
 - **Workshop Registration**: Created countdown timer for October 16, 2025 at 7:00 PM event
 - **Lead Capture System**: Implemented full database integration for lead storage with PostgreSQL
 - **API Integration**: Enhanced `/api/leads` endpoint to accept and store phone numbers with proper validation

 The site uses a modern, dark-themed design with red accents to create a professional and sophisticated appearance.
-It includes lead capture functionality through forms that collect user names and emails for marketing purposes.
+It includes lead capture functionality through forms that collect user names, emails, and optional WhatsApp numbers for workshop reminders (not for a VIP group - messaging focuses on live event registration).

 # User Preferences